Authormaton/marketing/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the GNU GENERAL PUBLIC LICENSE.
 See `LICENSE` for details.

 ## Learn More